 Ok.
 Big deal.

-The amygdala play a role in emotional arousal and regulate the release of neurotransmitters essential for memory consolidation which is why emotional memories can be so much stronger and longer-lasting.
-Emotions proceed feelings, are physical, and instinctual.
+The amygdala plays a role in emotional arousal and regulate the release of neurotransmitters essential for memory consolidation which is why emotional memories can be so much stronger and longer-lasting.
+Emotions precede feelings, are physical, and instinctual.
 Because they are physical, they can be objectively measured by blood flow, brain activity, facial micro-expressions, and body language.

 Antonio D’Amasio, professor of neuroscience at The University of California and author of several books on the subject, explains it as: